partrickJhonson/beef/Interface.md

 ## Command Tab

-Go then directly to the command Tab :
+Go then directly to the "Command" tab :

 [[Images/interface-command.png|align=center]]